Year 8 pupils climb South Wales' highest peak

 The following morning pupils left their base to tackle South Wales’ highest peak, Pen y Fan.
 They hiked the 8km round journey, coping well with the high temperatures and the 500m ascent.
 The group were rewarded with a spectacular panorama of the region from the summit.

-Accompanying the pupils on their hike was Geography Teacher, Mr Alex Brealy; Sports Coach, Mrs Karen Coups; and Deputy Head Co-Curricular, Mr David Illingworth.
+Accompanying the pupils on their hike was Geography Teacher, Mr Alex Brealy; Head of Lacrosse, Mrs Karen Coups; and Deputy Head Co-Curricular, Mr David Illingworth.

 Mr Brealy, said: “The pupils were fantastic in what was an ambitious challenge for them to get into the mind-set for their Duke of Edinburgh ‘journey’.”

 Mrs Coups also commented: “They showed great teamwork to make sure everyone got to the top; although it was a tough journey they all stuck together and made it to the top as one year group!”